SquareGPS/navixy-api/docs/backend-api/websocket/subscription.md

+---
+title: WebSocket Subscription
+description: Information about WebSocket subscription and how to subscribe to every type of event.
+---

 # WebSocket Subscription

-The _subscribe_ and _unsubscribe_ actions are used by client-side to subscribe on server events and unsubscribe from them.
+The `subscribe` and `unsubscribe` actions used by the client's side to subscribe on server events and unsubscribe from them.
-This actions are similar with any other [API REST actions](../getting-started.md), but must be sending inside an open _WebSocket_ channel and use only JSON format for the messages between client and server.
+These actions are similar with any other [API REST actions](../getting-started.md) but must be sent inside open `WebSocket` channel and use only JSON format for messages between the client and server.

 ## Subscribe Action